aws-amplify/docs/docs/guides/functions/express-server.md

 amplify update api
 ```

 From there, you can add, update, or remove paths.

-For more info on the API category, click [here](https://docs.amplify.aws/lib/restapi/getting-started/).
+To learn more about interacting with REST APIs using Amplify, check out the complete documentation [here](~/lib//restapi/getting-started.md).

 The API endpoint is located in the `aws-exports.js` folder.